 The criminal justice system itself has three main facets.
 These are law enforcement, the courts, and corrections.
 Each of these subjects can become the focus of a degree in criminal justice, as might several others.
 Among these are criminalistics and forensic science, criminal psychology, and criminology.

-What is a Degree in Criminal Justice & Criminalistics in Phoenix?
+What is a Degree program in Criminal Justice & Criminalistics? in Phoenix

 What is a Criminal Justice Major?